MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ### May 7 DEPLOY PRODUCTION - backend @ v1.15.9

-Mover team!
  A deploy went out addressing a customer concern about 0-byte files into Office 365, and with many more enhancements that don't currently have a direct user impact but will enable future improvements for our end users.

 #### User/Support Impact